 QT Is Opening a Lush New Hotel in Newcastle with a Rooftop Bar and a Huge Suite Inside a Clock Tower

-Also big drawcards: harbour views and Newcastle's largest library of Japanese whisky.
+Also huge drawcards: harbour views and Newcastle’s largest library of Japanese whisky.

 May 26, 2022

-If you're the kind of traveller who plans entire holidays around your hotels of choice, then you'll want to add a trip across the ditch to Newcastle to your must-visit list.
+If you're the kind of traveller who plans entire holidays around your hotels of choice, then you'll want to add Newcastle to your must-visit list.
 Come early June, the New South Wales city will become home to the latest QT site — a 104-room spot in Newcastle's revitalised East End precinct, housed inside a 113-year-old building, and boasting everything from harbour views to quite the impressive clock tower suite.

 First, that must-stay room.
 Yes, when QT Newcastle opens its doors on Thursday, June 9, you really will be able to slumber inside the clock tower atop the heritage-listed structure — and watch the clock mechanism whirring around when you're taking a bath, too.
 That specific room has been fit out by interior designer Nic Graham to nod to the building's history as well, so expect heritage touches alongside all the usual modern QT amenities.